amarthyanathb/brain/README.md

 SSH keys and secrets are securely managed.
 Regular server and WordPress updates are recommended to patch security vulnerabilities.
 Security headers and firewall rules should be maintained for enhanced security.

+Steps to follow to view a visible change in website Follow the pdf in the repo steps_to_follow.pdf